 Cons: Potential of theft or misplacing the equipment, cost of card reader hardware, mobile device failure

 Dongle-driven mobile payment systems are great for independent sellers, craftspeople, service people who make house calls—any kind of business on the go.
 Mobile payment features often are connected with other terminal or integrated systems so that when an in-store business needs to be on the go, it can be.

 Web payment systems give you the option of taking payments online via your website.

-Pros: Accept payments on your website
+Pros: Easily accept payments on your website

 Cons: No chip reader, higher rates from merchant account